phillipluong/PyTorchProjects/README.md

 A small repository for me learning how to make neural networks on PyTorch

 ### So far, we have the following projects:
-- The Otto dataset via softmax functions
+- The Otto dataset analysis
-- That's it haha
+- Introductory CNN model
+- Introductory RNN/LSTM models